peti12352/lego_viewer/README.md

       Then open `http://localhost:8000` in your browser.

     - **Using Node.js (with `serve`):**
-      If you have Node.js installed, you can use the `serve` package:

       ```bash
       npx serve .
       ```

-      This will typically serve the site on `http://localhost:3000` (check terminal output for the exact URL).
+      This will typically serve the site on `http://localhost:3000` (check terminal output).

     - **Using VS Code Live Server:**
-      If you are using Visual Studio Code, the "Live Server" extension provides an easy way to serve the `index.html` file.
+      The "Live Server" extension can serve `index.html` (ensure it serves after CSS is built).

 ## Usage Guide